 Welcome to Iceland!

 Velkominn til íslands (welcome to Iceland)!
 Upon arrival at Keflavík airport, pick up your 4WD and hit the road.
 Your adventure begins in the Snæfellsnes Peninsula, sometimes called "Little Iceland," containing all of the country's diversity and natural wonders within 56 miles (96 km).
-From waterfalls, lava caves, and black sandy beaches to volcanic craters and tiny fishing villages, the West Coast boasts many attractions for outdoor-loving families.
+From waterfalls, lava caves, and black-sand beaches to volcanic craters and tiny fishing villages, the West Coast offers plenty of attractions for outdoor-loving families.

 Set out north on the Ring Road (Route 1) toward Reykjavík before taking a detour to the Borgarfjörður district—a rural area covering the land between the city's capital and the peninsula.
 Mark the first day of your holiday with a visit to the beautiful Hraunfossar (Lava Falls) and Barnafoss (Children's Falls)—both within a short distance and easily accessible from the road.
 Watch in awe as the water tumbles down the countless creeks and cascades into the bright turquoise waters below.